algorandfoundation/docs/CONTRIBUTING.md

 ### Small Improvements for Clarity of Message
 We recognize that there may be a clearer way to explain a concept or write a snippet of code and we welcome contributions that can make these improvements on our behalf.

-However, keep in mind that improvements can often be subjective and in order to keep capacity available for more critical documentation updates, we will not spend significant time discussing an improvement if the value add is not immediately apparent.
-We will reconsider these cases with the addition of more objective data points such as if a diverse representation of the developer community upvotes a particular issue or PR.
+An improvement can sometimes be subjective, so it helps to include more objective data points such as having interest from a diverse representation of the developer community in the form of upvotes on the related issue or PR.

 [**Issue Template**](https://github.com/algorand/docs/issues/new?assignees=&labels=&template=small-improvements-for-clarity-of-message.md&title=)

 ### Large Additions or Modifications
 The Algorand technical documentation is intimately tied to updates in [go-algorand](https://github.com/algorand/go-algorand), our SDKs, and other open source developer tools found [here](https://github.com/algorand).
-Strategic planning on how to present the information that accompanies feature updates within the context of the entire developer experience is the primary charter of the Algorand Docs team, and it may be difficult for a community member to acquire the same level of context.
-Therefore, we strongly encourage you to [log an issue](#how-to-file-an-issue) that falls under this category _before_ contributing through a pull request to avoid wasted effort on your part.
-Similar to the above section, we will prioritize handling cases that show significant interest or support from a diverse representation of the developer community through issue upvoting.
+It may be difficult to have all the context around the developer experience as a whole, so we strongly encourage you to [log an issue](#how-to-file-an-issue) _before_ creating a pull request so we can discuss and let the community weigh in.
+Similar to the above section, objective data points like issue upvoting from a significant and diverse representation of the developer community will help determine the priority-level for these proposals.

 [**Issue Template**](https://github.com/algorand/docs/issues/new?assignees=&labels=&template=large-additions-or-modifications.md&title=)